 Along with writing a business plan, it is important that you determine where you are going to conduct business, and with what financial resources.
-This means that you should make sure that you have a suitable workspace that suits your needs as a business owner.
+This means you should make sure you have a suitable workspace that suits your needs as a business owner.
 You should also set up a business bank account after choosing the legal structure of your company.

 Limited Liability Company (LLC)